 Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 When building offline-first applications, naive data retrieval quickly becomes a bottleneck.
 Loading entire object stores into memory triggers main-thread blocking and rapid garbage collection pressure.
 The solution lies in leveraging cursor-based iteration to process records incrementally.
-As a foundational component of IndexedDB Architecture & Advanced Patterns, cursor optimization ensures predictable memory footprints and responsive UIs even when syncing megabytes of cached state.
+As a core component of IndexedDB Architecture & Advanced Patterns, cursor optimization ensures predictable memory footprints and responsive UIs even when syncing megabytes of cached state.
+This guide is the companion to Indexing Strategies for Fast Queries: indexes decide which records the engine touches, cursors decide how you stream them out.

 Cursor Lifecycle and Memory Management